RoseCityRobotics/common_platform/docs/source/lidar_operations.md

 # LiDAR Operations

-This guide covers LiDAR sensor operations, setup, and troubleshooting for the Common Robotics Platform.
+This guide covers LiDAR sensor operations, setup, and troubleshooting for the RCR Common Robotics Platform.
 The robot uses a  2-dimensional LiDAR sensor for obstacle detection, mapping, and navigation.
 The LiDAR provides 360-degree range measurements around the robot.

 ## Launch ROS Node